-The top set in Mathematics will also have the opportunity to sit the further Maths examination as part of their iGCSE studies
+The top set in Mathematics will also have the opportunity to sit the further Maths examination as part of their IGCSE studies, receiving the Edexcel Level 2 Certificate.

 Having a core curriculum (including MFL and a Humanity subject) ensures a broad and balanced academic curriculum.